semutLLC/semut-trace/README.md

 # Semut Trace

+## Semut is
+Semut is an intelligence and coordination layer built on top of existing software ecosystems such as GitHub, business applications, and AI services.

+## Trace
 A trace-first platform for local businesses.

 Semut Trace records business activity as a stream of traceable events.
 Rather than starting with separate CRM, ERP, scheduling, or workflow systems, Semut begins with a simple principle: